 The new law also obligates the Board to review, for the first time, allegations of single acts of simple negligence.
-Current caseload between the State Board of Osteopathic Medicine and the State Board of Medicine is approximately 1000 cases per year.
+Current caseload between the State Board of Medicine and the State Board of Osteopathic Medicine is approximately 1000 cases per year.
 It is anticipated that there will be an additional 8000-10000 complaints filed against physicians licensed by both Boards.
-In order to be able to manage its share of these cases as required under the new law, the Board must increase its resources proportionate to its licensee population.
+In order to be able to manage its share of these cases as required under the new law, the Board must increase its resources.
 Accordingly, the Board has determined to increase the biennial renewal fee.
 The previous fee was one of the least expensive in the nation.
-The new fee of \$440.00 biennially is comparable to our surrounding sister states and states of comparable size and population.
+The new fee of \$360.00 biennially is comparable to our surrounding sister states and states of comparable size and population.